Opening hours and admission fee

 The Greenhouses are open daily from 10 AM until 5 PM in May – August, from 10 AM until 4 PM in September – April.

-They are closed on Christmas Eve, Christmas Day and New Year's Eve.
+Closed on Christmas Eve and New Year's Eve.

 Admission fee SEK 20